 - To define rules for your automatic notifications click on "My Notification Rules".

-Each new employee at RIT receives an Oracle User Name and Password to access the employee self service application when they are hired.
-If you are a new employee and have not received this information, contact the Customer Support Team at 475-4905.
+Each new employee at RIT receives a RIT computer account login user id and password.
+If you are a new employee and have not received this information, contact the RIT Service Center at 475-5000.

 If you already have access to Oracle Purchasing, HR Manager Self-Service, General Ledger, or Accounts Payable, use the same User ID and Password for the Self Service applications.

-- Using your Internet browser, go to URL: http://myinfo.rit.edu (while there are multiple browsers that may work with Oracle, the recommended and supported browser is Internet Explorer.)
+- Using your Internet browser, go to URL: https://myinfo.rit.edu (While there are multiple browsers that may work with Oracle, the recommended and supported browser is Internet Explorer.)

 VPN is only required to use the Oracle Business Applications such as Purchasing, General Ledger, Human Resources Manager Self-Service from a remote computer or off-campus location.
 It is not needed to access Employee Self Service.